nspector8/ArduPilot-WP-Loiter-Radius-Controller/Documentation/INSTALLATION.md

 using Mission Planner or another compatible ArduPilot flashing tool.

+After flashing:

+1. Allow the flight controller to reboot.
+2. Confirm normal vehicle operation.
-After flashing, configure the OSD element and units.
+3. Configure the OSD display.

 ---